uldyssian2008/websiteMe/content/post/our-paper-drop-swap-and-generate-a-self-supervised-approach-for-generating-neural-activity-has-been-accepted-as-an-oral-presentation-in-neurips-2021/index.md

   focal_point: Smart
   preview_only: false
 ---
-Our paper "Drop, Swap, and Generate: A Self-Supervised Approach for Generating Neural Activity" has been accepted as an oral presentation in NeurIPS 2021!

-If you are interested, please check out our paper at
+If you are interested, please check out our paper at (no clickbait!)

 ##### **[Drop, Swap, and Generate: A Self-Supervised Approach for Generating Neural Activity](https://www.biorxiv.org/content/10.1101/2021.07.21.453285v1)**